microsoft/FluidFramework/BREAKING.md

 This const provides two benefits:

 1. This additional syntax will provide circular type safety so it's hared to mix up typings.
 2. This string can be used as a global runtime identifier for the interface.
-Since interfaces are a typescript concept and compiled away, we can now use this const as a way to identify interfaces at runtime.
+Since interfaces are a TypeScript concept and compiled away, we can now use this const as a way to identify interfaces at runtime.

 #### Old Pattern